chatapazar/ais-dev-day-2023/documents/getting-started.md

 ## Login to OpenShift Web Console

 Workshop organizer will provide you the OpenShift Web Console URL as well as a credential for login.
-Open that URL in your favourite web browser and log in with your credential.
+Open the URL in your favourite web browser and log in with your credential.

 ![Login to OpenShift web console](image/getting-started/ocp-login.png)

-Once you've login you'll see a welcome dialog, just click **Skip tour** button to close the dialog.
+Once you've logged in you'll see a welcome dialog, just click **Skip tour** button to close the dialog.

 ![Welcome dialog](image/getting-started/skip-tour.png)

 ## Projects (Namespaces)

-You will be provided with pre-setup projects/namespaces, [software and operators](#installed-softwares-and-operators) as following:
+You will be provided with pre-setup projects/namespaces, [software, and operators](#installed-softwares-and-operators) as following:

-* **user*X*-superheros:** The **main project** you're going to deloy the Quarkus Super Heros application.
+* **user*X*-superheros:** This is the **main project** you're going to deloy the Quarkus Super Heros application in here.

-* **user*X*-devspaces:** A project for Red Hat OpenShift Dev Spaces - Web-based IDE.
+* **user*X*-devspaces:** A project for Red Hat OpenShift Dev Spaces - Web-based, cloud-native IDE.

 * **user*X*-istio-system:** A project for deploying OpenShift Service Mesh